 - Eighth day – another sacrifice (trespass offering) is presented, blood is placed

-- Yet another sacrifice is made (sin offering).
+- Yet another sacrifice is made (offense offering).
 With the new beginning our sin is

 - Finally, the priest makes atonement for him – and he is cleansed.
 Atonement is

-accomplished by the priest - even as YAHUSHUA does for us.
+accomplished by the priest - even as YAHUSHUA, The Messiah, does for us.

 Next, we find hyssop mentioned in Numbers 19.
 Here we find the ordinance for the sacrifice of the Red Heifer.
-This heifer is sacrificed in order to prepare the ‘water of separation’, also known as the water of purification.
+This heifer is sacrificed in order to prepare the ‘water of separation’, (also known improperly as the water of purification).
 Note the similarities found here with other places where hyssop is mentioned.